noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		- there may be mutliple event listeners, and all listeners with the matching 3 items will be removed
 	- event phases
 		- target phase
-			- listeners attached to thee event target
+			- listeners attached to the event target
 			- will receive events before they are bubbled or able to be captured
-			- the emitted eevents will trigger all listeners on the element in the order the listeners were registered
+			- the emitted events will trigger all listeners on the element in the order the listeners were registered
 		- capture and bubble
 			- order of operations when two/more handlers are listening for the same event on a target that has parents
 				1. capture phase